cs1302uga/cs1302-urgency-queue/README.md

 	   this class.
    - [ ] Test, run `checkstyle`, and commit after completing each method (before moving on to the next).

-1. Final Run-through (Suggested Deadline: Friday, Mar 21st 0 days before the deadline):
+1. Final Run-through (Suggested Deadline: Friday, Oct 24th 0 days before the deadline):
    - [ ] Thoroughly test all of your methods on objects of both `LinkedUrgencyQueue` and `CustomLinkedUrgencyQueue`.
    - [ ] Remember to run `check1302` often and commit changes as you fix bugs.
    - [ ] Your driver program does not need to be submitted.
 If you choose to submit it, you must make sure it compiles and passes